ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

     ```

 The `ldd` command at the end of the build script is simply there to confirm that the code is indeed linked to
-containerized libraries that form part of the CPE 23.12 release.
+containerised libraries that form part of the CPE 23.12 release.

-The next step is to launch a job (via `sbatch`) on a serial node that instantiates the containerized CPE 23.12
+The next step is to launch a job (via `sbatch`) on a serial node that instantiates the containerised CPE 23.12
 image and builds the Hello World MPI code.

 === "submit-build.slurm"